Neutering Dogs: Yes or No?

 If you own an intact pet, I can offer a general guideline for timing a spay/neuter procedure.

-Your dog should be old enough to be a balanced individual both physically and mentally.
-This balance isn’t achieved until a dog has reached at least one year of age.
-Although some breeds reach maturity faster than others, many giant breed dogs are still developing at two years of age.
+Your dog should be old enough to be a balanced individual both physically and mentally, this in most large breeds is 18 to 24 months of age.
+Although some breeds reach maturity faster than others.

 Other considerations include your dog’s diet, level of exercise, behavioural habits, previous physical or emotional trauma, existing health concerns, and overall lifestyle.